 When you cross the creek you are basically there and can almost see the view in front of you.
 All around you is just the dry rock formations.
 Keep walking straight until you get to the view and the pool of water.
 Very easy to see and find.

 Be careful though although a lot of my friends have been in the wet season, when I posted my photos on Instagram I had one random follower who would not stop contacting me for going in wet season as this area can completely flood.
 All of this advice on how to get to this spot is not to take the place of common sense.
-If it is raining heavily, if there are any official warnings (I saw none personally when we arrived at the lookout), if you even think it could be dangerous just don’t do it…
+If it is raining heavily, if there are any official warnings or if you even think it could be dangerous just don’t do it…

 When we arrived, as it had not been raining a lot at all, the main pool of water was disgustingly stagnant (sorry if that’s not what you wanted to hear).
 The main pool of water if it’s stagnant don’t go in it… I’m surprised how bad it was doesn’t actually show in the pictures (sorry again so much honesty) as there were probably 100-200 tadpoles in there.